tavily-ai/tavily_company_researcher/README.md

 # Tavily Company Research Agent

 This agent automates company research by leveraging Tavily to retrieve accurate, up-to-date data.
-It requires a company name and official website URL, where the URL serves as grounding data to ensure credible results.
-You can optionally use the "include" argument to specify a list of strings to include in the report, tailoring it to your specific needs.
+You can also use the "include" argument to customize the report by providing a list of specific details you want to include.
 For example, you can request details such as "Company's CEO", "Location of Headquarters", or other specific information.

 ## Key Steps